spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

 - An upper water node, located at the entrance of the station.
 - A lower water node, located at the exit of the station.
-- A reservoir unit, that takes water from the upper node to put it into a water storage and viceversa.
 - A power plant unit, that discharges water from the upper node into the lower node, and feeds electricity produced in the process to the common electricity node.
 - A spillway connection, that takes spilled water from the upper node and releases it to the downstream upper node.